alinakhaiee/api_app/README.md

 ## Features
-call api
+call api <br />
-management api
+management api <br />
-clean code
+clean code <br />
-refresh token
+refresh token <br />

 ## Packages
 dio

 ## Getting started
-1.add routs api in file api_routs.dart
+1.add routs api in file api_routs.dart <br />
-2.add status code as for yourself rest api
-3.change model return_response  as for model return yourSelf rest api 4.change model user_information as for your needs 5.add function api your needs in  file api_repository.dart as for example 6.listen to status in api_direct_app for store token and refresh token or logout as app;
+2.add status code as for yourself rest api <br /> 3.change model return_response  as for model return yourSelf rest api <br /> 4.change model user_information as for your needs <br /> 5.add function api your needs in  file api_repository.dart as for example <br /> 6.listen to status in api_direct_app for store token and refresh token or logout as app <br />